WallStreetMojo

 Examples

-A good example is that of a magazine subscription business where this revenue is a part of the business.
+A magazine subscription business where this revenue is a part of the business.
 Suppose a customer has subscribed for a monthly magazine subscription for one year and paid the whole amount.
 Let us assume that the customer pays $1200 for the 1-year magazine subscription.
-The customer will receive the first edition as soon as he pays and rests 11 editions every month as they are published.
+The customer will receive the first edition as soon as he pays and the remaining 11 editions every month as they are published.
 Thus, the Company will account for the cost of 11 magazines to be delivered in the future as unearned revenue and as a deferred revenue liability.
-Now, as the Company starts delivering these magazines, the Company will realize them from unearned revenue liability to assets.
+As the Company starts delivering these magazines, it will realize them from unearned revenue liability to assets.

 Deferred Revenue